dpvenkatesh/github-battle/README.md

 ## So what?
 This is my very first experiment in learning with React following the lovely free basic course from [@tylermcginnis33](http://twitter.com/tylermcginnis33).
-This app works with:

-- JSX (stateless functional) components
+stuff used:

+- react
 - react-router
 - axios
+- re-base for connecting to Firebase
+- babel to transpile JSX and some ES6 to JS
+- webpack
+- style,css loader
 - react-addons-css-transition-group
-- babel
-- style,css loader
-- webpack